caneparesearch/kMCpy/README.md

 # Installation Guide:

 ## Command line environment
-It is highly recomendded to install kMCpy using [UV](https://docs.astral.sh/uv/getting-started/installation/).
+It is highly recommended to install kMCpy using [UV](https://docs.astral.sh/uv/getting-started/installation/).

 ```shell
 uv venv #optional if you have already created a venv